elylucas/nest-ngconf/Guide.md

 npx nest g pipe util/data
 ```

-This creates a pipe file at `src/server/app/util/data.pipe.ts`.
+This command creates a pipe file at `src/server/app/util/data.pipe.ts`.
 Update the class in the file to:

 ***snippet: gsr-nest-data-pipe***